What is DicloStream?

 DicloStream may also be used for purposes not listed in this medication guide.

 Diclofenac and menthol can increase your risk of fatal heart attack or stroke.
-Do not use DicloStream just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
+Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
 Diclofenac and menthol may also cause stomach or intestinal bleeding, which can be fatal.

 Before taking this medicine

-You should not use this medicine if you are allergic to menthol or diclofenac (Voltaren, Cataflam, Flector, and others), or if you have ever had an asthma attack or severe allergic reaction after taking aspirin or an NSAID.
+You should not use DicloStream if you are allergic to menthol or diclofenac (Voltaren, Cataflam, Flector, and others), or if you have ever had an asthma attack or severe allergic reaction after taking aspirin or an NSAID.

 Tell your doctor if you have ever had: